Is it possible to make more money by doing less?

 I focused on doing one thing really well instead of lots of mediocre things, and I positioned myself as the go-to person and attracted higher-quality clients.

-My process became quicker, so I could get more done in less time.
+My process became quicker, so I got more done in less time.
 I started making more money by doing less.

-For me, it was writing website copy, but I could have picked another piece of the website puzzle—web design, SEO, digital marketing.
+For me, it was writing website copy, but I could have picked another piece of the website puzzle — web design, SEO, digital marketing, social media.
+Or I could have done things slightly differently and offered the full package to one type of business owner.
+There are so many ways you can niche.

 Can YOU do less and earn more?